 Appearing on the first SERP

-Where your ads places is determined by the “pay per click” system.
+Exactly where your ads appear is determined by the “pay per click” system.
 The “pay per click” system essentially means that you can decide where your ad appears by bidding for specific words or phrases.
 Further, the amount that you pay is based on how many clicks your ad generates.
-The ads themselves appear in Google as a short text ad, which include a metadescription, or the short lines that appear just below websites in search engines, as well as your URL.
+The ads themselves appear in Google as a short text ad, which includes a meta description, or the short lines that appear just below websites in search engines, as well as your URL.

 Since advertisers, or you, must pay for these clicks, Google makes money from each search.
 Experts suggest that most users do not scan past the first page of search results and therefore, look to the ads or search results which appear first.